quolab/scripts/README.md

 # upload_dir.py and watch_dir.py

-Both script aim at uploading files from a directory toward a particular existing QuoLab case (or folder in a case).
+Both scripts aim at uploading files from a directory toward a particular existing QuoLab case (or folder in a case).
 The script upload_dir.py just does that, watch_dir.py will watch a directory for newly created files and immediatly upload them to the target case.

-### Usage
+## Usage

-Both script should be ran directly from commandline using python3, host, creds, caseid and dir parameters are mandatory.
+Both scripts should be ran directly from commandline using python3, host, creds, caseid and dir parameters are mandatory.

 ```
 $ python3 upload_dir.py --help